6 off micro servo 9g £7.00 post paid

 The circuitry to the left of T2 is there to give a small (0.75 KHz) ‘controlled’ shift the oscillator frequency, with each servo position pulse that comes from the transmitter coder circuitry.
 The resistor capacitor input to T1, slows the switching of T1, so that the shifting of the transmitter output frequency, with each pulse, is smooth.
 This keeps the transmitted signal ‘narrow band’.
 The output of this circuit has been independently tested by the ERA (Electrical Research Association) and is perfectly suitable for use on the 35 and 40 MHz bands.

 It never ceases to amaze me that just two transistors and a few components together with a 9-volt battery can potentially transmit up to a mile radius!
 The circuit is based around ‘Futaba’ spec plug-in crystals (available from most model shops).
 All resistors are 0.25 Watt 5%.
 Capacitors are disk ceramic except C12 which is a 16v electrolytic.
 All coils are Toko 7mm type.
+It is important to note that the circuit will only work with genuine Micron or Futaba crystals.

 The Sun electric motor was mentioned in ‘circuit notes2’.
 Well the guy who was in on testing this motor actually designed a model to go with it!
 It’s called ‘Whisper’(there are still some of these naturally talented people out there!
 Makes you sick!).
 The model however, turned out to be one of the most enjoyable electric planes I’ve ever flown and I still fly it whenever I can.
 It’s basically a V tail glider with wing area and overall dimensions that were dreamt up to suit the first examples we had of the Sun motor.
 The fuselage was made wide enough to just take two standard size servos side by side and deep enough (6 cm) below the wing to allow the 7 cell AA battery pack just foreword of the servos.
 The speed controller and receiver are positioned under a removable hatch just foreword of the wing.
 The Graupner 9x5 folder prop gives really good performance, producing thermal height two or three times using NH cells.
 Fuselage is of conventional balsa construction with foam wing. (built up wing could even be better).
 The motor was arranged to give a full 10 degrees downthrust to prevent too much ‘nose-up’ on full power.
 We found that very slow landings were achievable by applying up elevator, without the model dropping a wing.
 Think it’s the effect of the V tail cutting into the airflow when the tail is low, but I’m sure there are more qualified nuts out there who can explain this finding.
 Change the battery pack for a standard six cell sub-c pack and fit a Graupner speed 600 electric motor gives further performance.
 The servos need mounting further back to accommodate the larger battery pack.
 Note also that a standard six cell sub-c battery pack charges more easily from a portable 12 volt leisure battery supply.